murli32/IF_NYC-taxi-datasets/README.md

 Assignment on NYC taxi datasets yellow taxi trip data for 2020

+Attached Yellow_taxi_trip_main_2020.py contain a code to run in spark shell.Tweak in a code may needed depend on the cluster configuration.

+In the same file at the downside a commented code is there which can be directly run in Notebook without any tweak to test the code job fulfillment.

 EXERCISE 1
 Get the raw data to a landing location